UH Cleveland Medical Center (0 mi.)

 Dr. Liu earned a bachelor’s degree in premedical bioengineering, summa cum laude, from the University of California in San Diego, where he was a Regents Scholar and elected to Phi Beta Kappa.
 He earned his medical degree from Johns Hopkins University School of Medicine in Baltimore.
 He completed his residency in orthopedic surgery at UH Cleveland Medical Center, a fellowship in pediatric orthopedic surgery as the Lena Sefton Clark Endowed Fellow at Rady Children’s Hospital in San Diego, and a mini-fellowship in limb deformity under the direction of Dror Paley, MD, at St. Mary’s Medical Center in West Palm Beach, Florida.

-Dr. Liu’s research interests are focused on better understanding the underlying causes of hip and limb arthritis and other disease in order to develop better treatment strategies.
+Dr. Liu is the Victor M. Goldberg Professor of orthopaedics, with a specialization in complex hip and limb deformity.
+His research interests are focused on better understanding the underlying causes of hip and limb arthritis and other disease in order to develop better treatment strategies.
 He has published more than 90 papers in peer-reviewed orthopedic journals and has given invited lectures nationally and internationally.
-He is a board member for the Journal of Pediatric Orthopaedics and the Limb Lengthening and Reconstruction Society.
+Dr. Liu also serves as the President of the Limb Lengthening and Reconstruction Society and as Deputy Editor for Hip and Lower Extremity Journal of Pediatric Orthopaedics.

 Dr. Liu is also a member of the Pediatric Orthopaedic Society of North America, American Academy of Orthopaedic Surgeons, and American Academy of Pediatrics.